 Genital organs: Because of the hormones in your body, the baby’s genitals may look swollen when she or he is born, but they’ll soon settle down to their normal size

-Just wait for labor to start naturally if there’s no risk to your health and that of Your Baby .
+Just wait for labor to start naturally if there’s no risk to your health and that of Your Child .

 If you’ve had a baby before, you’ll be offered a membrane sweep at your 41-week appointment.
 A membrane sweep involves having a vaginal (internal) examination that stimulates the cervix (neck of your womb) to produce hormones that may trigger natural labour.
 You do not have to have this – you can discuss it with your midwife.

 What you can do now

 Babies delivered after this period are likely to be much bigger, making delivery more difficult.
-More importantly, there may be an increased risk of complications for you and Your Baby , and a C-section may be needed.
+More importantly, there may be an increased risk of complications for you and Your Child , and a C-section may be needed.